 Country Of Origin: United Kingdom

-Degree: MSc International Executive Management (IMPM), 2015
+Degree: International Masters Program for Managers (IMPM), 2015

 Head of Organisational Change & People, Frontline Aids

 Why did you choose to do the IMPM?

 The IMPM was a programme that had been offered to senior leaders within the Alliance for the last decade.
 There was an internal application process through which I was selected.

 What surprised you the most about the program?